 Cost: $7-10 per bottle

 1. Hides, your leopard gecko will require 3 hides.
 A warm hide, a cool hide, and a moist hide somewhere in between your warm & cool side.
 You can purchase good looking hides, practical hides, make your own hides, or you can simply turn deli cups upside down and create cheap on the go hides.
 One of the cool hides we love to use is Fluker's Castle Crib Reptile Basking Platform.
 It somehow fits perfectly in a standard 30x12x12 tank, plus it serves as a hide, a platform, and a water dish.
 So while the hides are not optional, because your leopard geckos require them.
 The cost is completely up to you what you want to spend.
 You can deck your tank out to be as pretty as you want to.
 Many leopard gecko owners like to build "themes" within their terrarium setup.
 Part of the fun to owning leopard geckos is to decorate their tanks.
 But when it comes down to hiding spots, your leopard geckos won't really care what you use as long as they fit and work well.
-Remember leopard geckos like tight fitting spaces where they can feel secure, not large hides with open holes that we can peek into.
+Remember leopard geckos like tight fitting spaces where they can feel secure, not large hides with multiple open holes that we can peek into.

 This is different from rheostat, as rheostat is like a light dimmer.
 It will not monitor the heat since you have to manually adjust them.
 So if your UTH overheats, rheostats will not shut it off.